As long as I'm here, it doesn't matter where here is.

 They said the government can't do this.

-I mean, I won't take it obviously, but this shouldn't have been five.
+The fact that we won this narrowly has not come from, I mean, I won't take it obviously, but this shouldn't have been five.

-This should have been nine to none.
+This should have been nine to nine.

-It should have been another unanimous defeat for Obama, like the 12 or 13 previous that he has suffered.
+This should have been another unanimous defeat for Obama, like the 12 or 13 previous that he has suffered.

-Now, if Congress had passed the mandate, if the mandate for the uh contraceptives had come through Congress,
+Now, if Congress had passed the mandate, if the mandate for the contraceptives had come through Congress,

-then the Hobby Lobby people would have had a much tougher legal road than they had, because there would have been a statute behind the mandate, but there wasn't.
+then the Hobby Lobby people would have had a much tougher legal road than they had because there would have been a statute behind the mandate, but there wasn't.

 So you have here the Religious Freedom Restoration Act.